TNunige/RT1_assignment2/README.md

 ----------------------------

 1. Run the node
-2. Initialize a node named "client" in ROS
+2. Initialize ROS node
-3. Create an object of class "Client"
+3. Create an object of class "ActionClient"
 4. Within the class "Client":
    * Initialization function "__init__":
-      - Set two variables "position" and "linear_velocity" to None
-      - Create a publisher to publish position information
+      - Initialize ROS node
-      - Create a subscriber to listen for odometry information and store the received position and linear velocity information
+      - Create a publisher for robot position information
-      - Create an action client for the "reaching_goal" action server
+      - Create action client for reaching_goal action
-      - Wait for the action server to become usable
+      - Wait for the server to be ready
-      - Create a goal message for the "reaching_goal" action
+      - Create a publisher for target coordinates
-      - Create a publisher to send the target
+      - Create a subscriber to listen for /odom topic
+      - Create a goal message
-   * Implement the "odom_callback" function:
+   * Implement the "__odom_callback__" function:
-      - Store the received position and linear velocity information from the odometry message
+      - Extract position and linear velocity information from odometry message
-      - Create a new message to publish the position and velocity information
+      - Create custom message to publish position and velocity information
-      - Publish the message
+      - Publish custom message
+   * Implement the "__set_goal__" function:
+      - Set goal coordinates in action goal message
+      - Send goal to action sever
+      - Publish target coordinates
-   * Implement the "goal_input" function:
+   * Implement the "__cancel_goal__" function:
+      - Cancel the current goal
+      - Log the information about the goal cancellation
-      - Print a prompt to ask the user to insert the goal coordinates or cancel the goal
+5. Get user input for goal coordinates or cancel it
-      - Listen for user input in an infinite loop
-      - If the user inputs 'c', cancel the current goal
+  * If the user inputs 'c', call the "__cancel_goal__" function
-      - If the user inputs is a float value, set the goal coordinates and send the goal to the action server and to the message
+  * If the user inputs the new goal
-      - If the input is not a float value, print an error message
+    - parse the user input as float values for x and y
-5. Call the "goal_input" function with using the object "client"
+    - call the "__set_goal__" function to set the goal using the parsed coordinates
+  * If the user inputs in an invalid format, log a warning
+6. Spin to keep the ROS node alive